The payment experience that B2B buyers expect in 2024

 There’s huge demand for trade accounts

 One of the types of payment terms that buyers show the most interest in is trade accounts.
+81% say they would open a trade account with their main supplier(s) if offered.

 Trade accounts (sometimes known as billing accounts) enable buyers to make several purchases through a specified period and then receive one consolidated invoice to be paid on an agreed date.
 They are an effective way of simplifying trade credit for buyers and sellers, and are traditionally popular in sectors such as food and beverages, construction and automotive.